-Paul Bulcke is a Board member of Roche Holding Ltd., Switzerland.
-As a representative of Nestlé, Paul Bulcke serves as Co-Chairman of the Board of Directors of Cereal Partners Worldwide S.A., Switzerland.
+As a representative of Nestlé, Mark Schneider serves as Co-Chairman of the Board of Directors of Cereal Partners Worldwide S.A., Switzerland.

-Furthermore, Paul Bulcke is also a member of the Board of Trustees of Avenir Suisse, Switzerland, the European Round Table of Industrialists (ERT), Belgium, the Board of the Consumer Goods Forum and its Governance Committee, IMD Foundation Board as well as of the International Business Council of the World Economic Forum (WEF).
+Furthermore, he is a member of the Board of the Consumer Goods Forum and the International Business Council of the World Economic Forum (WEF).